Senior Resources » 10 Helpful Tips For Quitting Smoking After 55

 2. Make a game plan.

 Football players never head into a big game without a plan.
 The same principle applies to quitting smoking.
 Write down your goals.
 What preventative measures will you take if you get a cigarette craving?
 Do you have a “quitting deadline”?
 Have you decided how you’ll quit?
 Write down your plan from start to finish.
-And, once it’s written, make sure you stick to it!
+Once it’s written, make sure you stick to it!

 3. Get active.